Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Related Work

-On the other hand, LOD for primitive-based volumes has been left largely unexplored until very recently.
-In the context of Gaussian Splatting, work has focused on Gaussian-pyramid like decompositions: training scenes at different scales, then proposing solutions to online switching between the different levels to maximize performance while minimizing artifacts during rendering~\cite{windisch2025lodgaussiansunifiedtraining}.
+In the context of primitive representations, LOD has been left largely unexplored until very recently.
+In radiance field reconstructions, work has focused on Gaussian-pyramid-like decompositions: training scenes at different scales, then proposing solutions to online switching between the different levels to maximize performance while minimizing artifacts during rendering~\cite{windisch2025lodgaussiansunifiedtraining}.
 If explicit storage is unfeasible due to the scale of the asset, chunking systems have been proposed~\cite{kerbl2024hierarchical3dgaussianrepresentation}, as well as streaming from global memory and implicit encoding of Gaussian parameters~\cite{Yang_2025}.
-Similarly, different texturing alternatives have been proposed in order to compress the representation (via providing higher modelling power per primitive)~\cite{chao2025texturedgaussiansenhanced3d}, but so far it’s unproven whether the simple, learned textures can be safely filtered to provide LOD tools.
+Similarly, different texturing alternatives have been proposed in order to compress the representation (via providing higher modelling power per primitive)~\cite{chao2025texturedgaussiansenhanced3d, condor2026nht}, but so far it’s unproven whether the learned textures can be safely filtered to provide LOD tools.

 In contrast, we propose the first pure primitive-based volumetric model that can naturally decompose not only into different frequency bands, but that is also orientation-selective.
 This structure maximizes rendering speed and compression, as we do not need to further compute or store new pyramid levels to provide LOD, but rather simply mask out parts of the same asset to naturally obtain a continuous representation, spectrally-wise.